sidharthsethia/KayakoTwitterChallenge/README.md

 ## Acknowledgments

-* Thank you Kayako for inspiring to build my first web application or my first web product
+* Thank you Kayako for provividing me an aopportunity to build my first web application or my first web product